MuertoGB/SMCTool/README.md

 I'm not responsible if you do something wrong, if you're here I expect you to know what you're doing.
 Where I do my utmost to verify all information to my best ability, I'm also not responsible for any mistakes my end either.
 As they say, sometimes shit happens.

 This is also **not** a magical 'fix my Mac' tool, it has a specific purpose, which is flashing correct payloads to a System Management Controller with incorrect firmware.

-Removing the system storage drive is necessary in most cases, otherwise 'startup.nsh' may not run.

 ---
 **Download:**